sdranju/WeightScale-ESP32-BLE/README.md

 With everything wired up and coded, upload the firmware to your ESP32 via USB.
 <br><br>

-**Step 6: Test It Out and Calibration**
+**Step 6: Calibrate and Test It Out**

 Place some known weights on the scale and verify the readings are accurate.
 Check that the values are being broadcast over BLE as expected.
 <br><br>

 **Conclusion**

-In this project, we built a smart Bluetooth-BLE scale with an ESP32 and load cell sensor.
+In this project, we built a smart Bluetooth-connected scale with an ESP32 and load cell sensor.
 Stay tuned for a future guide on developing an Android app to display and track the weight data.

 Let me know if you have any other questions!